Premik/blender_rhubarb_lipsync_ng/README.md

      ![ActionFrameRange](doc/img/ActionFrameRange.png)

-   * There are action filters available which can be used to narrow down the selection in the dropdowns.
-Use this for instance if all your poses are flagged as an asset.
-Or if you want to make invalid Actions (with a missing key) to show up as well.
+   * There are action filters available that can be used to narrow down the selection in the dropdowns.
+Use this, for instance, if all your poses are flagged as an asset.
+Or if you want to make invalid Actions (with a missing key) show up as well.

      ![ActionFilters](doc/img/ActionFilters.png)

 1. Select or create `NLA Track` pair.
-It is possible to place the mapped Cue actions to a single track.
+It is possible to place the mapped Cue actions on a single track.
 But **two tracks** are preferable since it allows the placed `Action strips` to interleave and fluently blend their influence.

    ![Frame range](doc/img/NLATrackSelection.png)